 director • editor • composer

 Shelby Zoe Coley is a Black queer filmmaker based in New York City working across nonfiction and documentary forms.
-Shelby uses rhythm, portraiture and the spoken word to explore intersections between queerness, race, and healing practices––from detailing the origin story of #MeToo Founder Tarana Burke to documenting renowned lesbian performance troupe Split Britches.
+Shelby uses rhythm, portraiture and the spoken word to explore intersections between queerness, race, and healing practices––from detailing the origin story of #MeToo Founder Tarana Burke, to documenting NY Congresswoman Alexandria Ocasio-Cortez’s campaign.
 Her work has been featured in publications such as Afropunk, Slay TV, and Curve Magazine and screened at many festivals including the Provincetown International Film Festival, Newfest, and Toronto’s Inside Out LGBTQ Film Festival.
 Shelby’s short film “Manly Stanley Takes New York” about a British drag king won the Audience Choice Award for Best Women’s Short at Philadelphia Qflix and was nominated for the 2017 Iris Prize.
 Shelby is a 2017-2018 recipient of the Puffin Foundation Grant for Video/Film, one of Camden International Film Festival’s 2018 North Star Fellows and, recently, a Creative Culture resident at the Jacob Burns Film Center.